kayweeee/vaccine-discourse-analysis/README.md

 # Digital Health and Human Behavior Final Submission

 ## Social Media Analysis on Vaccines Discourse

+### Description
+This [course](https://digitraceslab.github.io/dhhb/index.html) covers topics related to quantifying human behavior, health, and well-being using digital traces at the individual and group/society levels.
+The chosen project is to analyse the social media discourse on Covid-19 vaccines using any methods the student sees fit.
+The report for this project can be found in report.pdf.

 ### Set Up